zeero/CCPlugins/commands/cleanproject.md

 Before removing anything, I'll:
 1. Show you what I plan to remove
+2. Create backups of files before deletion
-2. Explain why it should be removed
+3. Explain why it should be removed
-3. Wait for your confirmation
+4. Wait for your confirmation

+If the cleanup encounters any errors:
+- I'll stop immediately
+- Report what failed
+- Ensure partial changes can be rolled back
+- Suggest alternative approaches

-After cleanup, I'll verify the project still works properly.
+After cleanup, I'll verify the project still works properly by:
+- Checking build/compile status
+- Running basic sanity checks
+- Confirming no critical files were affected

-The goal is to keep only the clean, working solution.
+The goal is to keep only the clean, working solution while maintaining safety.